vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

    BankID "kodebrikkke", which they may not have available.
 6. The payment has timed out.
-   This happens if the user does not confirm in Vipps within 10 minutes (5 minutes to log in, 5 minutes to confirm), typically if the user has deactivated push notifications and does not open Vipps manually.
+   This happens if the user does not confirm in Vipps within 10 minutes (5 minutes to log into Vipps, then 5 minutes to confirm the payment), typically if the user has deactivated push notifications and does not open Vipps manually.
 7. Attempt to capture an amount that exceeds the reserved amount.